TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

 ### Cryptographic Verification

 All [DID] methods publish a verification method that can be used to verify the signature of a message.
-All messages sent via [TAIP-2] are already cryptographically signed by the [DID] in the `from` attribute of the message.
-Thus any [TAIP-2] message SHOULD be assumed to be confirmed by that [DID].
+All messages sent via [TAIP-2] are already cryptographically signed by the DID in the fr1om attribute of the message.
+Thus, any [TAIP-2] message SHOULD be assumed to be confirmed by that [DID].

-Many self-hosted and multi-sig wallets in common useage today by retail users are not able to sign [TAIP-2] messages directly.
-Instead they can sign a [CACAO Capability Object][CAIP-74] which is a Chain Agnostic method of presenting a plain text message to a self-hosted wallet for signing.
+Many self-hosted and multi-sig wallets in everyday use today by retail users cannot sign [TAIP-2] messages directly.
+Instead, they can sign a [CACAO Capability Object][CAIP-74], a Chain Agnostic method of presenting a plain text message to a self-hosted wallet for signing.

 The resulting signed message can be attached to a [TAIP-2] message by another agent.
-This can be used to perform a double confirmed cryptographically signed message for extra verification.
+This can be used to perform a double-confirmed cryptographically signed message for extra verification.

 ## Specification